Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: Introduction

+Table~\ref{tab:relatedworks} summarizes the assumptions, hardware models, and optimization variables of the most relevant prior works and highlights the modeling gap addressed in this paper.

-Thus, observing the potential in PA back-off optimization for EE improvement\textemdash as also acknowledged by 3GPP for the 5G systems \cite{3GPP38864}\textemdash we aim to maximize the EE of an M-MIMO OFDM BS.
+Despite these advances, the joint EE optimization of transmit power, antenna activation, and per-user power allocation for wideband M-MIMO OFDM systems under realistic nonlinear PA behavior remains largely unexplored.
+Motivated by the potential of PA back-off optimization for improving EE,also acknowledged by 3GPP for 5G systems~\cite{3GPP38864}, we aim to maximize the EE of an M-MIMO OFDM BS.